prooph/service-bus/docs/async_message_producer.md

   drivers like Doctrine DBAL and Predis (see http://bernardphp.com for a complete list of drivers)
 - [GuzzleHttpProducer](https://github.com/prooph/psb-http-producer): Send messages to a remote system using HTTP
+- [ZeromqProducer](https://github.com/prooph/psb-zeromq-producer): Async message handling using super fast and simple to set up ZeroMQ

+# Usage

+If you want to set up a bus that handles all messages async you can do so by attaching a [MessageProducerPlugin](plugins.md#messageproducerplugin) initialized with your message producer of choice to a message bus.

+If you want to decide on a per message basis if the message should be handled async you can use a normal [message router](plugins.md#routers) and configure your message producer of choice as message handler for the appropriate messages.

+*Note: The [RegexRouter](plugins.md#proophservicebuspluginrouterregexrouter) is a good choice if you want to handle all messages of a specific namespace async.*

 # QueryBus

 A async message producer for the QueryBus needs to provide a response by resolving the handed over deferred.
-In a messaging system based on RabbitMQ for example you can make use of a callback queue feature.
+In a messaging system based on ZeroMQ for example you can make use of request/response mode.
 HTTP APIs provide responses naturally.
 So these are both good candidates to use for remote querying.